 And what does a high core/thread count get you?

 Essentially, the more cores the CPU has, the more tasks it can handle simultaneously.
-Naturally, this can enhance overall PC performance but more and more games are now designed to take advantage of multiple CPU cores, so the core count is more important for gaming now than it used to be some years ago.
+Naturally, this can enhance overall PC performance but more and more games are now optimized to take advantage of multiple CPU cores, so the core count is more important for gaming now than it used to be some years ago.

 Now, the real question is, how many cores and threads do you actually need?